okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 You can only process one Import Session, for a specific Custom Identity Source integration, at a time to avoid conflicts.
 The following are additional Import Session behaviors:

 * Data can only be loaded to an Import Session when it’s in the `CREATED` status.
 * A Custom Identity Source integration can only ever have one active Import Session at a time.
-An Import Session with the `CREATED` or `IN_PROGRESS` status is considered active.
+An Import Session with the `CREATED` or `TRIGGERED` status is considered active.
 * You can’t process an Import Session in parallel for the same identity source.
 * A new Import Session can’t be created in less than five minutes of an active Import Session associated with the same identity source has.
-If Okta receives a new Import Session request within five minutes of an active Import Session with the `CREATED` or the `IN_PROGRESS` status, Okta returns a 400 - Bad Request response.
+If Okta receives a new Import Session request within five minutes of an active Import Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 - Bad Request response.
 * If there are no API requests in 24 hours for an Import Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.

 > **Note:** If you receive a 400 Bad Request from a create Import Session request, then ensure that there isn't an active Import Session for the same identity source.
 Use the [Retrieve the current Import Session](/docs/reference/api/xaas/#retrieve-the-current-import-session) request to return the current active Import Session for an identity source.